-Aside from travellers just passing through Kootenay National Park on the highway, this mountain park also sees throngs of visitors every year to visit popular tourist spots.
+Aside from travellers just passing through Kootenay National Park on the highway, this mountain park also sees throngs of visitors every year at popular tourist spots.

-While there are traffic accidents, there have also been several incidents in the backcountry and front country areas, such as the drowning at Marble Canyon last summer.
+While there are traffic accidents, there have also been several incidents in the backcountry and front country areas, such as a drowning at Marble Canyon last summer.

 “It wasn’t just road services that we were thinking about,” Kubian said.